 - Save money on oil costs with an oil conserving unit.
 These are designed to use less oil than traditional models.

-- To make cleaning an electric model easier, choose on with a swing-up element.
+- To make cleaning an electric countertop commercial fryer easier, choose one with a swing-up element.
 As the name implies, the burners, which sit in the oil, swing up and out of the frypot so you can clean it thoroughly.